Spouse of the prime minister of New Zealand

-The spouse or partner of the prime minister of New Zealand is the wife, husband or domestic partner of the New Zealand prime minister.
-She or he is the hostess or host of Premier House.
-It is not an official office and, as such, they are not given a salary or official duties.
+The wife or husband of the Prime Minister of New Zealand holds no official office and, as such, is not given a salary or official duties, but the prime minister's spouse may be expected to act as hostess or host of Premier House.
+The current prime minister, Christopher Luxon, is married to Amanda Luxon.

-The current prime minister, Chris Hipkins, is married, but has been separated from his wife, Jade Marie Hipkins, since 2022.

-When Henry Sewell became the country's first premier in 1856, his wife, Elizabeth Kittoe, became the first spouse to fill the role.
+When Henry Sewell became the country's first premier in 1856, his wife, Elizabeth Kittoe, became the first person to fill the role.
 The first husband to the prime minister was Burton Shipley, Jenny Shipley's husband, in 1997.
-The 23rd prime minister, Michael Joseph Savage, was a bachelor during his term, and prime minister Jacinda Ardern was never married to her partner Clarke Gayford during her tenure from 2017 to 2023.
+The 23rd prime minister, Michael Joseph Savage, was a bachelor during his term, and prime minister Jacinda Ardern was in an unmarried relationship with Clarke Gayford during her tenure from 2017 to 2023.

 Current

-The current spouse of the Prime Minister of New Zealand is Jade Marie Hipkins, as her husband became prime minister on 25 January 2023.
-The couple married in 2020, but have been separated since 2022, and do not live together.
+The current spouse of the prime minister of New Zealand is Amanda Luxon, as her husband became prime minister on 27 November 2023.